alvinmingsf/alvinmingsf.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 <!-- content: -->
 ---
 Hi!
 I am a research scientist at Salesforce AI Research.
-I am broadly interested in trustworthy AI that aligns with human values, especially in the era of foundation models.
+I am broadly interested in trustworthy AI that aligns with human values, especially in the era of agentic systems powered by LLMs.
 Topics that I currently focus on:
-- Understand and improve reasoning of contextual LLMs and Agents.
-- Obtain domain expert language models.
-- Enable LLMs to handle long contexts effectively.
+- Understand what LLM-based systems can and cannot do—through world simulations, sandbox environments, challenging benchmarks, and evaluation protocols.
+- Design and build effective and trustworthy agentic systems—agents that can use tools, process long contexts, conduct deep research, and engage in multi-turn interactions.

 I obtained my CS Ph.D. in 2024 from the University of Wisconsin-Madison advised by <a href="https://pages.cs.wisc.edu/~sharonli/index.html">Sharon Li</a>.
 My thesis covers a spectrum of algorithmic developments for reliable foundation models in the open world.
 <!-- I am broadly interested in reliable machine learning that aligns with human values, especially in the era of multi-modal foundation models.
 A central theme that continually resonates with me is: How can we foster innovative algorithms and deeper understanding to ensure that our machine learning systems perform reliably in the real world?  -->